Jan 3, 2019

-Celebrities, entrepreneurs, models, and other professionals have even gotten paid thanks to the platform and sponsored posts.
-Engagement rates for brands on Instagram blow other social media outlets out of the water.
+Celebrities, entrepreneurs, models and other professionals have even gotten paid thanks to the platform and sponsored posts.
+Engagement rates for brands on Instagram blow other social media channels out of the water.
 Brands are receiving nearly 60 times more interaction per follower than they would on Facebook, and double that figure when compared to Twitter.
-As a result, there are over 25 million active business profiles and two million advertisers on the website.
+As a result, there are over 25 million active business profiles and two million advertisers on the platform.

 If you're looking to promote yourself on Instagram and achieve a large and loyal following, these tips should be useful.

-When it comes to Instagram, aesthetic is the most important.
+When it comes to Instagram, aesthetic is crucial.
 It's a picture and video-sharing website at its core, so image is everything.

 First, you need to adopt a general brand aesthetic on your account and stick to it.
 If you're running a fashion brand, you want clean and sleek imagery.
 If you're trying to promote a lifestyle brand, you should use brighter, eye-catching photos.